sapirhamtzani/sapir-delivery-client/README.md

-This client project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and build as a single-page applications(SPA). is being deployed with this url (https://sapir-delivery-client.herokuapp.com).
+This client project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and build as a single-page applications(SPA).
+Is being deployed with this url (https://sapir-delivery-client.herokuapp.com).

-The server project was bootstrapped with 'express' and written in NodeJs. is being deployed with this url (https://sapir-delivery-server.herokuapp.com) - Not necessary for running.
+The server project was bootstrapped with 'express' and written in NodeJs.
+Is being deployed with this url (https://sapir-delivery-server.herokuapp.com) - Not necessary for running.

 ### 'user flow'
 The url above (client project) link to the home page, where the user can insert his adrress and postal code (the last not mandatory).